For event agencies, marketing/HR and the public sector

 Livestream creation

-Tip #5: Test the stream
+Tip no. 5: Test the stream

-Before you go live, you should test the stream to make sure virtual subscribers can see your content.
+Before you go live, you should test the stream to make sure virtual participants can see your content.
 Testing a stream is different on every platform, but here's an easy way to do it with Video.Taxi:

-Tip #6: Control the stream
+Tip no. 6: Control the stream

-Tip #7: Get support
+Tip no. 7: Get support

 en_USEnglish